Skip to Main Content

 • No food, beverages (including water), or gum.

-• Only laptops and digital cameras are allowed for use in the Reading Room.
+• Laptops, handheld devices, and notepads are allowed for use in the Reading Room.
 Your other belongings will be sequestered during your visit in our onsite lockers.

 • Please bring a valid photo ID.